 Did You Know?

-The narrow-boats Banstead and Bellerophon which were used in the film were built around 1935 and are still in existence (2005).
-Bellerophon became a horse drawn trip-boat and was renamed Iona.
+The narrow-boats Banstead and Bellerophon which were used in the film were built in 1936 and are still in existence (2016).
+Bellerophon became a horse drawn trip-boat on the River Wey and was renamed Iona.
 In this guise it made an appearance in the British TV soap Coronation Street